agostinagranja/Math4Data/01-Intro-Calculo-I/Ejercicios.md

 <img  src='./figuras/EX_9.png' height='270px'>
 A - si
-B - no
+B - si
 C - no
-D - no
+D - si
 E - no
 F - no